yousufzu/datapipe/README.md

 # datapipe

 This tool is a django application, i.e. the backend code is written in python.
+So far, it takes in an email address and class description from the user.
+It scrapes Google Images for pictures belonging to the class, and stores them in a tar on the cloud.
+In the future, it should train a generative model using this dataset, and then generate new images, to avoid intellectual property issues.

 To run: `python manage.py runserver`